 Wear and Tear vs. Damage

 Every material has an average useful life.
-In case of the normal wear and tear, carpeting should last for approximately 5 years.
+In case of normal wear and tear, carpeting should last for approximately 5 years.
 During this period carpets can be worn out, it can have a couple of rough patches.
 This is considered normal wear and tear.
 However, if the carpet has stains or ripped parts it is considered the damage and should be reimbursed by the tenant.
 Hardwood floor is destined to serve for 25 years, and if it has deep scratches and missing parts, it is also considered damage.
 Similarly, countertops have a relatively long lifespan.
 If countertops are chipped or burned it is way beyond normal wear and tear.

 What else can be deducted from the security deposit?

 There are a couple of other instances that should be discussed.
 Generally, cleaning during the turnover is the responsibility of the landlord.
 However, if the tenant was not properly cleaning the apartment certain issues may arise.
 Sticky cabinets and interior, lipstick on the mirrors, missing mini-blinds, toilet stopped by diaper a should be considered damage since it requires more than just regular cleaning.
 The same is true for odors.
 Reducing excessive smells goes beyond regular maintenance.
-The tenant should be charged for that unless the odor is caused by mold or other factors beyond tenants control.
+The tenant should be charged for that unless the odor is caused by mold or other factors beyond tenants’ control.
 Moreover, if the lease has a clause that allows smoking inside, the landlord cannot charge the tenant for odors associated with tobacco.

 What about pets?

 Pets are very common human companions.
 If the property is not pet-friendly the landlord is losing a significant portion of the market.
 Therefore accepting a tenant with a pet is a very smart move.
-However, pets can disturb the neighbors, urinate on the carpets or gnaw the furniture.
-The effective insurance against damage associated with pets is pet deposit.
+However, pets can disturb the neighbors, urinate on the carpets, or gnaw the furniture.
+The effective insurance against damage associated with pets is a pet deposit.
 It should be set for a significant amount, that could cover potential damages.
 Nevertheless, sometimes it is hard to distinguish the damage from the tenant and the pet.
-That why recommend to prepare your apartment for being pet-friendly.
+That why recommend preparing your apartment for being pet-friendly.
 Remove all the rugs and carpeting, unless your city has carpet rules.
 Omit wooden furniture, when shopping for the new decor.